apache/airflow/docs/dag-run.rst

     The first DAG Run is created based on the minimum ``start_date`` for the tasks in your DAG.
     Subsequent DAG Runs are created by the scheduler process, based on your DAG’s ``schedule_interval``, sequentially.
-If your start_date is 2020-01-01 and schedule_interval is @daily the first run will be created on 2020-01-02 i.e. after your start date has passed.
+If your start_date is 2020-01-01 and schedule_interval is @daily, the first run will be created on 2020-01-02 i.e., after your start date has passed.

 Re-run DAG
 ''''''''''